 A fifteen-minute drive from the ferry lies the historic village of Eastsound, Orcas Island’s downtown.
-Nestled above Fishing Bay, this walkable village bustles with life—a visitor’s dream of galleries, boutiques, restaurants, cafes, massage and yoga studios, and a history museum.
+Nestled above Fishing Bay, this walkable village bustles with life—a visitor’s dream of galleries, boutiques, restaurants, cafes, a massage studio, and a history museum.

 Art and Music